sourcegraph/scip/docs/scip.md

 for every node in the AST (along the ancestry path) between the root of the file and the node corresponding to the symbol.

+Local symbols MUST only be used for entities which are local to a Document, and cannot be accessed from outside the Document.

 | Name                     | Type       | Description |
 | ------------------------ | ---------- | ----------- |
 | **scheme**               | string     |